 If you made a little too much Corned Beef and Potatoes then you have found the perfect recipe to use them up.
 My recipe for Homemade Corned Beef Hash is easy to make and tastes one hundred times better then canned corned beef hash.
 If you loved canned corned beef hash, no hard feelings.
 I actually teach you below how to achieve the same minced corned beef used in the canned version if you prefer that over diced corned beef.

 In fact, for those who have never had fresh corned beef hash are in for a treat.
 Best of all this is a quick cooking breakfast entree or could be used as a side or main entree for dinner.
+If you have leftover corned beef–I hope you will give this a try.

 - Butter – A little goes a long way and will help to caramelize the onions.